LaurentSpi/SensEURCity_Ineris/Readme.txt

 02_data_cleaning.R => this script allows to clean the sensor dataset:
 1)eliminate negative values
-2)eliminate values > threshold value based on max reference station value 3)identify frozen values for more than 3 hours 4)eliminate sensors with positive constante bias 5)clean data are saved in OUTPUTS dir
+2)eliminate values > threshold value based on max reference station value (to be changed if necessary) 3)identify frozen values for more than 3 hours 4)eliminate sensors with positive constante bias 5)clean data are saved in OUTPUTS dir